htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

      ``"WAIT_FOR_ALL"``
         HTCondor will wait until every node in the parallel job has completed to consider the job finished.

+:classad-attribute-def:`PeriodicVacate`
+    A classad expression set from :subcom:`periodic_vacate`.
+When true a running job is evicted from the machine, and set back to the idle state to be schedulable later.

 :index:`Starter pre and post scripts`